From sit-ins and toga parties to studying and forming lifelong friendships, college can be one of life’s most memorable experiences.

 Zippy Shell – smaller containers work well on college dorm moves

-Zippy Shell’s containers are slightly smaller than the industry average, making them great choices when moving into tight areas like college dormitories.
+Zippy Shell’s containers are slightly smaller than the industry average, making them a great choice when moving into tight areas like college dormitories.

-The company isn’t as large as some of its competitors, so availability can be an issue, but the following pros make it a company worth considering –
+The company isn’t as large as some of its competitors, so availability can be an issue.
+However, the following pros make it a company worth considering:

 - Long-distance moves include 30 days of storage

 - Professional drivers transport your container so you’re free to snag a cheap flight or head out on a road trip